sakuli/sakuli.github.io/content/docs/enterprise/s2i.md

 We are defining a volume `custom-certs` which holds the content of our previously generated secrets.
 By mounting this volume in our test container we're able to provide the custom certificates to the container at runtime.

-If does not want to mount all certificates, certificates can be selected via `subPath`:
+If one does not want to mount all certificates, certificates can be selected via `subPath`:

 {{<highlight bash 7 8 10 11>}}
 spec: